Planning to invest in the Philippine stock market?

-Another form of income is dividend.
+2. Another form of income in stocks is Dividend.
 This represents the distribution of earnings of the company to its shareholders.
-Dividends may be in the form of cash or stock, and if you want to learn more about dividends, read through our Guide on Dividends in Stock Investing.
+Dividends may be in the form of cash or stock.
+If you want to learn more about dividends, read through our Guide on Dividends in Stock Investing.

-Another way to earn money in stocks is by receiving stock rights.
+3. Another way to earn money is by receiving Stock Rights.
 Stock rights are options given to current shareholders to buy additional shares of the company’s stock at a price lower than the market price.
-Since the set price is lower than the market price, the shareholder can already sell these stocks in the stock market for instant profits.
+Since the set price is lower than the market price, a shareholder can already sell these stocks in the stock market for instant profits.

-How much money do I need to invest in the Philippine stock market?
+How much do I need to start investing?

-Actual trades must follow the Board Lot.
 The PSE Board Lot table shows the minimum number of shares that can be bought or sold for a given stock and the minimum price increment required for each trade.
-Here’s a guide on How to use the PSE Board Lot table.
+Here’s a guide on How to read and use the PSE Board Lot table.

 Where do I find a stock broker?

-Do I need to pay income taxes when I invest in stocks?
+Do I need to pay taxes when I invest in stocks?

-How much should stock prices rise so that I’ll earn a gain despite the fees?
+How much should stock prices rise so that I’ll earn despite the fees?

-There are fees and taxes charged to you whenever you buy or sell stocks so make sure you consider them when computing the right price to sell your stock.
-The so-called “breakeven point” or the ideal price increase percentage will actually depend on the broker’s commission fee.
+Because there are fees and taxes charged to you when you buy or sell stocks, make sure you consider these charges when computing the price to sell your stock.
+The so-called “price breakeven point” will depend on the broker’s commission fee.

-But for a sample 0.25% broker’s commission, the stock price should increase at least 1.09% so that you can break even considering the costs and fees charged to you.
-(See sample computation of fees charged in PSE transactions.)
+For a sample 0.25% broker’s commission (charged typically by online stockbrokers), the stock price should increase by at least 1.09% so that you can break even considering the costs and fees charged to you.
+(See sample computation of fees and charges in PSE stock transactions.)

-After selling my stocks, when can I receive the cash proceeds?
+After selling my stocks, when can I receive cash?

-No, stocks are not covered by the Philippine Deposit Insurance Corp.
-(PDIC) and brokers make no guarantee that you will earn money from stock trading.
-Do note that it is possible to lose money in the stock market.
+Also unlike bank deposits, stocks are not covered by the Philippine Deposit Insurance Corp.
+(PDIC).
+Stockbrokers or the companies you invested in will not and cannot make a guarantee that you will earn money from stock trading.
+So educate yourself before you venture into stock trading!

 Happy smart investing!